AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/deployment/k8s/README.md

 kubectl get secret athena-pg-cluster-app -o jsonpath='{.data.jdbc-uri}' | base64 --decode
 ```

 The Database servers are exposed only internally within the Kubernetes cluster.
 The service type is ClusterIP.
+The jdbc.url endpoint is used by the data manager for the demonstration.

 ## Deploy the DataManager